-- Try to keep to two pages, using bullet points to draw the eye to your achievements.

-- Keep the formatting plain and simple.

-An Arial or Calibri font at size 11 or 12 is probably ideal.

-- Ensure it's honest and accurate.
-Don't exaggerate your experience/qualifications.

-- Focus on your achievements and the impact you have made.

-- Proof read your resume.
-Recruiters have zero tolerance for spelling and grammatical errors.

-- Use an appropriate format; in reverse chronological order showcase your most recent experience first.
+- Try to keep to two pages, using bullet points to draw the eye to your achievements. - Keep the formatting plain and simple.
+An Arial or Calibri font at size 11 or 12 is ideal. - Ensure it's honest and accurate.
+Don't exaggerate your experience/qualifications. - Focus on your achievements and the impact you have made. - Proof read your resume.
+Recruiters have zero tolerance for spelling and grammatical errors. - Use an appropriate format; in reverse chronological order showcasing your most recent experience first.
 If you don't have experience related to your industry yet, don't worry.
 Instead, tell them about what you have done in casual/part-time employment, volunteer work, assignments, team projects or extracurricular activities.
-Show them you have developed professional skills such as leadership and communication.

-- Review your social media presence!

-Recruiters and employers research

-candidates on Facebook, LinkedIn and

-Twitter.
-Check your privacy settings on

-your social media accounts if you have

-posts you would prefer a prospective

-employer didn't see.

-- Include your interests/extracurricular activities on your resume including anything that reflects positively in relation to the position you are applying for.
+Show them you have developed professional skills such as leadership and communication. - Review your social media presence!
+Recruiters and employers research candidates on popular social media platforms.
+Check your privacy settings on your social media accounts if you have posts you would prefer a prospective employer didn't see. - Include your interests/extracurricular activities on your resume including anything that reflects positively in relation to the position you are applying for.
 Including your interests/ extracurricular activities is a good way to personalise your resume and present as a wellrounded applicant.

-- Ask permission from your referees to use them and give them a heads up that they may be contacted before every interview.
-This is a great way to check they are available to take the call. - Don't use a photo.
+• Don't use a photo.
 Privacy and antidiscrimination laws in Australia advise that you don't publish a photo on your resume.
 You should also leave off your age, marital status, gender and religion.